-When an IMET is requested for an incident, the request will be placed to the GACC.
-If Northern or Southern California GACCs are unable to fill an IMET locally, then the GACCs will notify the National Fire Weather Operations Center (NFWOC) at NIFC at:877-323-IMET (4638).
+When an IMET is requested for an incident, the request will be created and placed to the appropriate GACC.
+The GACC will then request an IMET from the NWS National Fire Weather Operations Coordinator (NFWOC) at 1-877-323-IMET (4638).
 The NFWOC will advise the GACC of fill information.
 The GACC will advise the requesting Unit to edit the request to a "Name Request" with the fill information.
 When ordering, specify whether the request is for wildfire response or prescribed fire; if prescribed fire, provide number of days IMET is expected to be deployed.
 The IMET will be mobilized by the appropriate GACC.
 NOTE: All requests for IMETs must note in Special Needs, "authorizing a rental vehicle and computer support".
 The following list designates which California GACC will status and dispatch personnel for the California Weather Forecasting Offices.
 The current ordering system of record status can be maintained as Available/Local.